 Joining the Foundation’s Board of Advisors is Stuart Leonard Pimm.
 Stuart is the Doris Duke Chair of Conservation Ecology at the Nicholas School of the Environment at Duke University.
 He is a world leader in the study of present day extinctions and what can be done to prevent them.
 Pimm wrote the highly acclaimed assessment of the human impact to the planet: The World According to Pimm: a Scientist Audits the Earth in 2001.
 His commitment to the interface between science and policy has led to his testimony to both House and Senate Committees on the re-authorization of the Endangered Species Act, which has covered elephants, reintroductions of other large mammals and most recently lions for National Geographic’s Big Cats Initiative.

 Stuart will join a growing list of Foundation advisors, which includes E.O.
-Wilson, Eric Chivian, Gretchen Daily, Harrison Ford, Carol Greider, Eric Kandel, Amory Lovins, Gregory Lucier, Sir Paul Nurse, Steven Pinker, Peter Raven, Larry Rosenstock, Jeffrey Sachs, Daniel Schrag, Holden Thorp, and James Watson.
+Wilson, Eric Chivian, Gretchen Daily, Harrison Ford, Carol Greider, Eric Kandel, Amory Lovins, Gregory Lucier, Sir Paul Nurse, Steven Pinker, Peter Raven, Larry Rosenstock, Jeffrey Sachs, Daniel Schrag, and Holden Thorp.

 “We are thrilled to have such an esteemed group of individuals join the Foundation through these Board appointments,” said Dr. Paula J. Ehrlich, CEO and President of the E.O.
 Wilson Biodiversity Foundation, “We believe their involvement in the Foundation is a testament to the importance of our mission and are confident that their diverse experiences and unparalleled accomplishments will serve us well in achieving our objectives.”